 No matter what kind of business you're running, there will always be an element of financial risk, particularly when it comes to the factors that you can’t control.
 As well as the initial outlay, you’ll also need to know about any further costs that you may encounter further down the line, like replacing uniforms and refreshing signage.

-That’s before we even start talking about local demand for what you offer, which is why getting some expert business advice before taking the plunge is often a good idea.
+That’s before we even start talking about local demand for what you offer, so getting some expert business advice before taking the plunge is often a good idea.

 Element #5 - Make Sure You're Given A Disclosure Statement